rbmowatt/glazewave/README.md

-# MySurfSesh
+# Surfbook

-MySurfSesh is a project that will allow surfers to track and monitor their surfing and gain analtytics based on location, board and swell type.
+Surfbook is a project that will allow surfers to track and monitor their surfing and gain analtytics based on location, board and swell type.
- - MySurfSesh Uses
+ - Surfbook Uses
 	- node/express
 		- for `api`
 	- react/redux